jaanga/sp500/readme.md

 ### Issues / Problems

 Trying to gauge the movements of hundreds of stocks while they are trading is not easy.
-It is quite difficult to not which are the outliers and which are in the middle of the pack.
+It is quite difficult to note which are the outliers and which are in the middle of the pack.

 ### Mission
 <!-- a statement of a rationale, applicable now as well as in the future -->